-Date: te: Student: S chool: by the Principa I for the use of spec for the opportunit cialized equipment in the uardian(s) a request has been received home for the above named student.
-I class work and reinforce necessary The term of this s agreement is from to The parent(s)/g equipment in th tudent agree to the fol lowing conditions for the use of this Therefore listed but the paragraph of the paragraph of the student ore the equipment relow.
-It must also be rent(s)/guardian(s) a the school and are literated in the solutional software or he dent shall be the solutional list of the student. nust return to the school fully charged and ready re responsible for the strable for any costs due the added the user of the equipment. · Eq uipment Make/Model Serial Number Parental reasor ı(s) for usage of equi pment in the home is to: · Principa I Parent(s)/Guardian(s) Student cc: Parent, Spe cial Education Consu lltant, OSR
+Date: Student: School: by the Principa I for the use of spec for the opportunit cialized equipment in the uardian(s) a request has been received home for the above named student.
+I class work and reinforce necessary The term of this agreement is from to The parent(s)/gequipment in the tudent agree to the fol lowing conditions for the use of this Therefore listed be the paragraph of the paragraph of the student ore the equipment relow.
+It must also be rent(s)/guardian(s) at the school and are lent.
+It is software or he dent shall be the solutional is of the studies. must return to the school e fully charged and ready re responsible for the striable for any costs due the added the user of the equipment. · Eq uipment Make/Model Serial Number Parental reason (s) for usage of equi pment in the home is to: · Principa I Parent(s)/Guardian(s) Student cc: Parent, Spe cial Education Consu ıltant, OSR